 From prime, local beef sandwiched into fresh-baked rolls, to greasy-good flat patties on squishy potato buns, here’s where to find the best burgers around Boston right now.

 Note: Due to the uncertain nature of the present moment, as well as what it takes for full-service restaurants to pivot to takeout operations, these options are subject to change.
 This post will be updated.
 Please call a restaurant directly if you have questions about ordering.
 Additionally, the City of Boston and the Massachusetts Restaurant Association are both tracking self-reported takeout options with their own online portals.
 Looking for other takeout and delivery options?
 Check out all of Boston magazine’s dining guides for the pandemic.
 Last update: May 22, 2020.

 A&B’s standard, seven-ounce patties are made with local beef, though the gourmet Wagyu patty is totally worth the $5 upcharge, if you ask the fans who continually vote A&B’s original location into Best of the North Shore.
-Both the Beverly location and the newer Boston spot are open Friday nights for now, with takeout and delivery of select menu items like Nick’s Burger, topped with American cheese, fried onion strings, and barbecue sauce; and the Sweet & Salty, with burrata, fig jam, bacon, and peppery arugula.
+Both the Beverly location and the newer Boston spot are closed May 29, but will reopen future Friday nights for takeout and delivery of select menu items like Nick’s Burger, topped with American cheese, fried onion strings, and barbecue sauce; and the Sweet & Salty, with burrata, fig jam, bacon, and peppery arugula.

 A&B Burgers, 101 Beverly St., Boston, 857-449-2251; 206 Cabot St., Beverly, 978-993-7394, anbburgers.com.